Hieromon/AutoConnect/mkdocs/otabrowser.md

 #define AUTOCONNECT_UPLOAD_ASFIRMWARE "^.*\\.[bB][iI][nN]$"
 ```

+!!! note "Escape for the special characters"
+    If the filename pattern contains special characters for the regular expressions, it must be escaped appropriately.
+Also, the `AUTOCONNECT_UPLOAD_ASFIRMWARE` definition is treated as a replacement string for the **#define** directive for C++ preprocessor, so the backslash must be escaped too.

-!!! note "Specify with the PlatformIO"
+!!! info "Specify with the PlatformIO"
     `AUTOCONNECT_UPLOAD_ASFIRMWARE` pattern will be embedded into the binary sketch is determined at compile time.
 The [**PlatformIO**](https://platformio.org/platformio-ide) build system allows you to change the pattern expression for each project without modifying the library source code.

     ```ini